ryanwitteck/Animator/README.md

 Frames are represented by the IFrame interface and implemented in the Frame class.
 Frames are the main building blocks of our visual view implementation.

-There have been no changes to our implementation of the IFrame interface or the Frame class.
+There have been no changes to our implementation of the IFrame interface or the Frame class since part one of this assignment.

 #### Animations
 Animations are our model of an animated video itself.
 They are defined as a sequence of frames and a